wix/Detox/docs/Introduction.GettingStarted.md

 npm install mocha --save-dev
 ```

-#### 3. Add detox config to package.json
+#### 3. Add Detox config to package.json

-The basic configuration for detox should be in your `package.json` file under the `detox` property:
+The basic configuration for Detox should be in your `package.json` file under the `detox` property:

 ```json
 "detox": {